cryptopp-modern/cryptopp-modern.com/content/docs/api/utilities/AutoSeededRandomPool.md

 ### Security Properties

-- **Cryptographically secure:** Passes all statistical randomness tests
+- **Cryptographically secure CSPRNG** – Designed for key/IV/salt/token generation and built on the same random-pool design used by upstream Crypto++.
-- **Unpredictable:** Cannot predict future outputs from past outputs
+- **Unpredictable outputs** – Given current public knowledge, predicting future outputs from past outputs should be computationally infeasible for an attacker without access to the internal state.
-- **Forward security:** Compromise of current state doesn't reveal past outputs
+- **State mixing and diffusion** – New entropy is mixed into an internal pool before output is generated, helping to limit the impact of partial state exposure.
-- **Backtracking resistance:** Past outputs cannot be computed from current state
+- **OS-backed seeding** – Initial seeding (and any explicit reseeding) comes from the operating system's cryptographic RNG, rather than from user-supplied seeds.

 ### Security Best Practices